How to Make the Best Start on Your Weight Loss Journey

 Don’t worry if you have similar scores in two or three areas, it means you have lots of opportunity to tweak your habits and lose weight!

 - Habits 1 indicates chaotic eating

 The rest of this guide shows you how to lose weight by getting to work on these areas. .

 If you think you’ve gained weight because your eating habits are all over the place.
 Here’s some ideas on how you could get more control over the situation.

 Planning meals and snacks can be one of the most helpful and effective things you can do when trying to lose weight.
 Dietitian Lyndel Costain reveals the benefits of having a structured meal plan go beyond simple calorie control.

 Your lifestyle is probably the most important factor to take into account when you’re creating a plan, get that part right and you’ll be well on your way to success.

-Think about your lifestyle.
+Think about a 'normal' week in your life.
 What sort of days do you have?

 - On the run days